OpenSILEX/phis-docs-community/docs/data.md

 ## View data

-Ypu can view and download both environmental an phenotypic variables values from the `View` section of the `Data` menu.
+You can view and download both environmental an phenotypic variables values from the `View` section of the `Data` menu.

 ![view-data](img/view-data.png)